Brinks Home Security ReviewBy - 12/06/2018

 Crash and Smash Protection

-Crash & Smash Protection is a patented term by Alarm.com, a service provider for LiveWatch.
-The technology is both software and hardware based, which sets it apart from other solutions that are solely hardware based.
-The solution will protect you if someone breaks into your home and destroys your control panel.
+Crash & Smash Protection is a patented term by Alarm.com, a service provider for Brinks.
+The technology is both software- and hardware-based, which sets it apart from other solutions that are solely hardware-based.
+Crash & Smash helps to protect against a very specific scenario: Someone breaking into your home and destroying your control panel.

 With Crash & Smash, the moment someone enters your home, a soft call is placed.
-This happens if it is you or a bad guy.
-If you are entering your home, you input your security code to let the monitoring centers know that everything is okay.
+If you are the person entering your home, you will input your security code to let the monitoring centers know that all is well.
 If a burglar breaks into your home and smashes the panel, the “okay” signal is never received.
-When that happens, the soft call turns into an emergency call, and help is sent.
+When this happens, the soft call turns into an emergency call and help is sent.

-LiveVoice is their term for two-way audio.
-This is a feature that sets them apart from other alarm systems as it is only offered by a couple of other companies including ADT.
+LiveVoice is Brinks’ term for two-way audio.
+This is a feature that sets them apart from other alarm companies as it is only offered by a couple of other providers, including ADT.
 Two-way talk occurs through your control panel.
 You can use the control panel as a walkie-talkie to communicate with LiveWatch’s central monitoring center.

-Location-based control is what the rest of the home security industry calls geo-fencing.
-Using your smartphone, you can set a virtual fence that will tell your system when you are home or away.
-Based on your location, you can schedule things to happen.
-For example, you can arm your LiveWatch system when you leave home or turn on your thermostat when you arrive back home.
+Location-Based control is what the rest of the home security industry calls Geofencing.
+Using your smartphone, you can set a virtual fence around your home that tells your system when you are home or away based on your phone’s location.
+Using this information, you can schedule different actions to occur.
+For example, you can create a reminder to arm your system when you leave home or set it to automatically turn on your thermostat when you return.

 ASAPER for Added Speed and Security

-LiveWatch also uses ASAPer.
-ASAPer is an interactive communication center that connects your whole family and can be accessed by your smartphone, tablet, or computer.
+Brinks will also adopt one of LiveWatch’s greatest tools, ASAPer.
+ASAPer is an interactive communication center that connects your whole family and can be accessed via your smartphone, tablet, or computer.

-Does ASAPer Make LiveWatch the Fastest Home Security?
+Does ASAPer Make Brinks the Fastest Home Security?

 On average, a traditional alarm notification system takes about five and a half minutes to notify emergency contacts of a triggered alarm.
 On the other hand, ASAPer contacts everyone simultaneously.
 The process takes about thirty seconds.
 While this is amazingly fast, mobile apps have improved most traditional alarm notification systems.
-So though LiveWatch touts speed as the biggest benefit to ASAPer, I would disagree.
-I would argue that the biggest benefit is consolidated communication.
+Although ASAPER’s speed is touted as its biggest advantage, I disagree.
+I would argue that its biggest benefit is consolidated communication.
 It’s basically like a giant chat room for your family members.